 Elliot feeds ball bearings into a Perspex tube.
 "I agree."
-When the tube is full, he loads it into the device connected to the airline, which I now recognise looks like a machine-pistol.
+When the tube is full, he loads it into the device connected to the airline, which I now realise looks like a machine-pistol.
 He lifts the gun, points it at the fluorescent sheep, and fires a ball bearing into its skull, killing it instantly.
 "The Pan product is discontinued," he says, turning on me and raising the slaughterhouse gun.

 "Now hold on a minute," I say, holding a hand in front of the pistol in useless defence.
 I've watched enough Hollywood films to expect a gloating speech, a justification, but I get none.
 The gun jerks.
 I feel an impact in my chest that stops my breath, like a scaffolding pole has been inserted there.
 I smell blood and soil.
 Odd, but it's unquestionably soil.
 I begin to go down.
 A second tube enters my head, cracking my skull on the way in.
 I hear the cracking noise.
 And then darkness.
-Chapter 16 It's difficult to tell which one of us is more surprised, Joe Progress or me.
-He inspects me like I'm a brand new sculpture "You're not dreaming," he says.
+I am in a daze.
+Joe Progress looks me up and down.

+"You're not dreaming," he says.